GENEVA: GENErating and Visualizing branching narratives using LLMs: Case Study

 \subsection{Stories, settings and constraints}

-We experiment with following four well-known stories: Dracula, Frankenstein, Jack and the Beanstalk and Little Red Riding Hood.
+We experiment with four well-known stories: Dracula, Frankenstein, Jack and the Beanstalk and Little Red Riding Hood.
 We consider four settings for grounding these stories: Minecraft, 21st century, Ancient Rome and Quantum Realm.
 Additionally, we consider the following constraints on the graph structure: Number of starts: [1, 2], Number of endings: [2, 4], Number of storylines: [4, 8].
+It is important to note that although we chose these specific stories and settings in the deployed version of GENEVA, the prompts defined in section \ref{sec:geneva-implementation} are generic enough that one can generate such narrative graphs for any story and setting.